aponce215/Fritter-Backend/README.md

 **Returns**

+- Success message
-- An object containing the daily average and trends of a specific user
+- {ShareTimeResponse} - ShareTime of a specific user with trend and daily avg time spent on app

 **Throws**

 - `404` if the user does not exist
+- `{400}` - If authorId is not given

-#### `POST /api/shareTime/:userId?` - Creates ShareTime for a specific user
+#### `GET /api/shareTime/myShareTime` - Creates ShareTime for a specific user

 **Returns**

 - A success message
+- {ShareTimeResponse} - ShareTime of a specific user with trend and daily avg time spent on app

 **Throws**

 - `403` if the user is not logged in

-#### `Put /api/shareTime/:userId?` - Updates ShareTime for a specific user
+#### `GET /api/benevolence?authorId=id` - Finds benevolence for a specific user

 **Returns**

 - A success message
+- Benevolence of specifc user

 **Throws**

-- `403` if the user is not logged in
+- `404` if the user does not exist
+- `{400}` - If authorId is not given

-#### `POST /api/benevolence/:userId?` - Creates benevolence for a specific user
+#### `GET /api/benevolence/myBenevolence` - Finds personal benevolence for a specific user

 **Returns**

 - A success message
+- Personal benevolence of specific user which contains private data like who the person has nominated and reported

 **Throws**

-- `404` if the user does not exist
+- `403` if user is not logged in

-#### `PUT /api/benevolence/:userId?` - Updates benevolence for a specific user after vote
+#### `PUT /api/benevolence/report` - Reporst a specific user

 **Returns**

 - A success message
+- Personal benevolence of person who is reporting user which contains private data like who the person has nominated and reported

 **Throws**

 - `404` if the user does not exist
+- `403` if the reporter is not logged in or this is a duplicate report

-#### `GET /api/benevolence/:userId?` - Gets benevolence for a specific user
+#### `PUT /api/benevolence/nominate` - Reporst a specific user

 **Returns**

-- A boolean letting us know if user has successful benevolence
+- A success message
+- Personal benevolence of person who is reporting user which contains private data like who the person has nominated and reported

 **Throws**

 - `404` if the user does not exist
+- `403` if the reporter is not logged in or this is a duplicate nomination or reporter has already used up all votes